Scarring or cicatricial alopecia is an umbrella term for a group of hair disorders that cause permanent destruction of hair follicles.

 It can also be accompanied by other symptoms, such as:

-They can vary depending on the type of hair loss you’re experiencing.
-Even between individuals, the progression can be different.
+These symptoms can vary depending on the type of hair loss you’re experiencing.
+Even between individuals, the progression of scarring alopecia can be different.

 How Do You Know If You Have Scarring Alopecia?